alevchuk/minibank/README.md

  4      54.0GB  64.0GB  10.0GB  primary  btrfs
 ```

-> for Amazon EC2 AWS use /dev/xvdb and skip "Second partition is for operating system" because that's on a separate device (/dev/xvda1)
+> for Amazon EC2 AWS use /dev/xvdb and skip First and Second partitions because that's already on a separate device (/dev/xvda1)

 ### iSCSI